-7. It is for these reasons that the Government endorses, and has done so since January, the compromise approach to decommissioning described in the report of the International Body, which envisages some decommissioning taking place during the process of negotiations.
-The report explains, in paragraph 35 that such an approach helde
+7. It is for these reasons that the Government accepts, and has accepted since January, the compromise approach to decommissioning set out in the report of the International Body, which envisages some decommissioning taking place during the process of negotiations.
+The report explains, in paragraphs 35 that:

-- "..... offers the parties an opportunity to use the process of decommissioning to build confidence one step at a time during negotiations.
-As progress is made on political issues, even modest mutual steps on decommissioning could help create the atmosphere needed for further steps in a progressive pattern of mounting trust and confidence." - 8.
-The Government will play a full part in putting in place the necessary machinery and building the right political context in which decommissioning can go ahead.
+"[The compromise approach] offers the parties an opportunity to use the process of decommissioning to build confidence one step at a time during negotiations.
+As progress is made on political issues, even modest mutual steps on decommissioning could help create the atmosphere needed for further steps in a progressive pattern of mounting trust and confidence."

+8. The Government will play a full part in putting in place the necessary machinery and building the right political context in which decommissioning can go ahead.
 Thus (in parallel with the Irish Government) we have prepared draft legislation which will permit the maximum flexibility in taking forward the decommissioning process.
-We intend to introduce this legislation in the near future.
-It will provide for a decommissioning scheme to be made by the Secretary of State and overseen by an independent Commission which will verify that the decommissioning process results in the safe and complete destruction of armaments.
-The Bill will also provide for an immunity from prosecution in respect of certain (mainly possession-related) offences for those acting in accordance with the decommissioning scheme.
-This will be a very narrow amnesty in no sense a general one for crimes committed in the past.

-There will also be provisions dealing with the exemption from forensic examination of armaments made available for decommissioning, and restrictions on the use in evidence of information obtained as a result of the process.
+We will introduce this legislation early in the new session of Parliament.
+It will provide for a scheme, overseen by an independent Commission, which will verify that the decommissioning process results in the safe and complete destruction of armaments.
+The Bill will also provide for an amnesty from prosecution in respect of certain (mainly possession-related) offences for those acting in accordance with the decommissioning scheme.
+This will be a very narrow amnesty - in no sense a general one for all crimes committed in the past.
+There will also be provisions dealing with the exemption from forensic examination of armaments made available for decommissioning, and limitations on the use in evidence of information obtained as a result of the process.

-- 9. I have referred to the building of confidence as the basis for progress across a broad front.
-The prospects for a process of mutual decommissioning, as called for in the International Body's report, have undeniably been set back by the abandonment of the IRA's ceasefire, and their continuing attempts to perpetrate large-scale violence.
+9. I have referred to the building of confidence as the basis for progress across a broad front.
+The prospects for a process of mutual decommissioning, as called for in the International Body's report, have undeniably been set back by the abandonment of the IRA ceasefire, and their continuing attempts to perpetrate large-scale violence.
 We urge the loyalist parties to continue their efforts to ensure the maintenance of the CLMC ceasefire, which has enabled the valuable participation of the PUP and the UDP in these negotiations, in fulfilment of their electoral mandate and as parties committed to peaceful means.
-We appreciate the acute strains created by recent developments: but it remains overwhelmingly in the interests of all the people of Northern Ireland, including the communities from which the loyalist paramilitaries come, that the latter maintain their much-admired restraint and discipline. - 10.
-The abandonment in February 1996 of the IRA ceasefire has served to emphasise that if there were a restoration of that ceasefire there would, as the International Body noted, need to be reassurance - "....that the commitment to peaceful and democratic means by those formerly supportive of politically motivated violence is genuine and irreversible, and that the threat or use of such violence will not be invoked to influence the process of negotiations or to change any agreed settlement." (paragraph 30)
+We appreciate the acute strains created by recent developments: but it remains overwhelmingly in the interests of all the people of Northern Ireland, including the communities from which they come, that the loyalist paramilitaries maintain their restraint and discipline.

+10. The abandonment of the IRA ceasefire of 1994 has served to emphasise that if there were a restoration of that ceasefire it would be necessary, as the International Body noted:

+"....that the commitment to peaceful and democratic means by those formerly supportive of politically motivated violence, is genuine and irreversible, and that the threat or use of such violence will not be invoked to influence the process of negotiations or to change any agreed settlement." (paragraph 30)